China's metrosexual men revive luxury shopping

 But with Beijing cracking down on corruption, retail watchers caution that China may not deliver the explosive growth that made it a vital market for luxury brands after the global financial crisis in 2008.

-Sales of watches and pricey liqueur took the biggest hit after the corruption crackdown, according to a survey from the Hurun Report, known for its annual China Rich List.
+Sales of watches and pricey liquor took the biggest hit after the corruption crackdown, according to a survey from the Hurun Report, known for its annual China Rich List.

 Consumers are also becoming more choosy and sophisticated, preferring more inconspicuous luxury goods to logo-centric names such as Louis Vuitton.